 Understanding HIPAA Breach Notification

-There are three kinds of notice organizations may need to provide if a breach occurs:
+There are three types of breach notifications that organizations may need to provide:

-- Individual Notice – Individuals impacted by a HIPAA breach need to be notified by the Covered Entity in writing (by mail or email) within 60 days of the breach’s discovery.
+- Individual Notice: Impacted individuals must be notified in writing (mail or email) within 60 days of discovering the breach.

-- Secretary Notice – Covered Entities must also notify the HHS Secretary of all data breaches within 60 days if under 500 people are impacted and annually if more are.
+- Secretary Notice: Covered Entities must inform the HHS Secretary of all breaches within 60 days if fewer than 500 people are affected.
+For breaches affecting more than 500 individuals, notifications are submitted annually.

-- Media Notice – If a breach impacts more than 500 people within a given jurisdiction, the Covered Entity must contact a prominent media organization servicing that location.
+- Media Notice: If more than 500 individuals in a single jurisdiction are impacted, the Covered Entity must notify a prominent local media outlet.

 HITRUST Certification and HIPAA Compliance

-In this way, you can “assess once, report many” to meet the compliance requirements of HIPAA, PCI, NIST, and many other frameworks all at once.
-HITRUST controls can’t guarantee that HIPAA violations won’t occur, but they are an excellent way to prevent and recover from them.
+This “assess once, report many” approach allows organizations to meet compliance requirements for HIPAA, PCI, NIST, and other frameworks simultaneously.
+While HITRUST controls cannot guarantee that a HIPAA violation will never occur, they provide a robust system to prevent violations and quickly recover if one does happen.

 Optimize Your HIPAA Compliance Today!